Auroville - A to Z

 Commercial / business units

-There are around 180 commercial units operating in Auroville, falling under the following broad categories: Architecture & Construction, Clothing & Fashion, Electronics & Engineering, Food, Handicrafts, Shops & Boutiques, Travel, and Others.
+There are around 200 commercial units operating in Auroville, falling under the following broad categories: Architecture & Construction, Clothing & Fashion, Electronics & Engineering, Food Processing, Restaurants, Handicrafts, Shops & Boutiques, Travel, Hospitality, and others.
 Currently all Auroville businesses are required to operate under the Auroville Foundation.
 Permission to start a new unit has to be given by the AV Board of Commerce, the Working Committee and the Funds & Assets Management Committee (including the Secretary to the AV Foundation).

 See separate headings for E-mail, Intranet, Messenger Service, Mobile phones, Post Offices and Telephones.